richard-ian-carpenter/richard-ian-carpenter/README.md

 Welcome to my `README` page.

+**UPDATE 04 Apr 2025:**
+Updating the licensing on my work.
+Preparing to create a github.io page to do my blogging here, while my domain is registered elsewhere.

 **UPDATE 27 Mar 2025:**
 Continuing to make some updates.
 Working on reviving my old blog, "Just A Data Geek", also.